 Crab Spider Pictures

 The name flower spider formally applies to the Goldenrod Crab Spider (Misumena vatia).
 Females are typically three times larger and consequently receive more noticed than the male.
-They normally have either yellow or white bodies with a stripe around the abdomen.

 No crab spider builds a webs, rather they rely on their small size and color to hide on either flowers or plants (depending on their body color) waiting for their potential prey to visit.
 The duller color species sit close to the ground or on bark or branches.